Hate Crime

 • damage to property

-Hate incidents can include, for example:
+Hate incidents can include things like:

 • verbal abuse, like name-calling and offensive jokes